jscaldwell55/world-model-experiment/README.md

 Changes automatically logged in episode provenance

 Recent Updates

+Anthropic API Migration (October 2025) ✅ COMPLETE Successfully migrated all agent operations from OpenAI to Anthropic's Claude Sonnet 4.5.
+Token prediction continues to use OpenAI (required for logprobs).
+Key improvements:
+- Superior reasoning capabilities for belief state updates
+- Better long-context understanding
+- Dual API architecture: Anthropic (agents) + OpenAI (token prediction only)
+- See ANTHROPIC_MIGRATION.md for complete details

+Token Prediction Bridge (October 2025) ✅ IMPLEMENTED Added experimental capability to test whether linguistic next-token prediction encodes similar learning signals as grounded world-model prediction (belief surprisal):
+- New textualization/ layer: Converts observations to canonical natural language
+- New token_prediction/ system: Queries LLMs for token-level logprobs
+- 6 new scripts for running and analyzing token experiments
+- Statistical analyses (A1-A5) for coupling metrics
+- See TOKEN_EXPERIMENT_README.md for comprehensive guide

 Action-Observation Alignment Fix (October 2025)
 A critical bug in the episode runner has been fixed where actions and observations were misaligned by one step.
 The fix ensures that each logged step shows the action taken and the observation resulting from that action (not the previous observation).
 See BUG_FIX_SUMMARY.md for details.